-Typically, the College enrolls from all over London, with students coming from around 220 secondary schools.
+Typically, the College enrols from all over London, with students coming from over 200 secondary schools.
 The student cohort reflects the diversity of the city.
 Female students account for 51% of the College cohort and male students 49%.
 The biggest ethnic groups represented are Black African (26%), White (20%), African Caribbean (11%), Bangladeshi (11%) and students of Multiple Heritage (8%).

-Students come from a wide range of socio-economic backgrounds, with around 35% being eligible for free meals and/or student bursary.
-The College also receives additional funding to support the 45% of students who have yet to achieve a pass grade in GCSE English, mathematics or both.
-The College SEND register contains referrals for 226 students (17% of the total cohort), including 30 with Education & Health Care Plans.
+Students come from a wide range of socio-economic backgrounds In 2021-2022 around 31% of the 16-19 funded students were eligible for free meals and/or student bursary.
+The College also received additional funding to support the 47% of students who had yet to achieve a pass grade in GCSE English, mathematics or both.
+The College SEND register contained referrals for 182 students (17% of the total cohort) and 84 students had Education & Health Care Plans.
 The embrace and celebration of diversity in all of its forms have become defining characteristics of the College.